socrata/datasync/guides/setup-standard-job-headless.md

 Currently to use SmartUpdate you must supply a control.json file with the *`-sc`,`--pathToFTPControlFile`* flag that contains configuration specific to the dataset you are updating.
 Create a file called control.json according to the [FTP / Control file configuration documentation](http://socrata.github.io/datasync/resources/ftp-control-config.html).

 <div class="well">
 <strong>NOTE:</strong> the GUI enables generating the Control file with settings appropriate for the dataset you are publishing to.
-It may be easiest to use the GUI to generate the default Control file content and then make any necessary modifications before saving the file and including it with `-sc`,`--pathToFTPControlFile` flag.
+It may be easiest to use the GUI to generate the default Control file content and then make any necessary modifications before saving the file and including it with -sc,--pathToFTPControlFile flag.
 </div>

 Here are the contents of an example control.json file configured to do a 'replace via FTP' operation from a CSV file that has a header row containing the column identifiers (API field names) of the columns and dates in any of the following formats: ISO8601 (e.g. 2014-03-25), MM/dd/yyyy, or MM/dd/yy: